Giant Forreria Shell, Forreria belcheri

 Description: Giant Forreria Shells are large and heavy with five to seven large spined whorls, a relatively low to moderate spire, a curved, long, open siphon canal with older siphon canals being immediately adjacent the current canal, and an aperture that is large with a thin outer lip that has one large tooth at its lower end.
 The exterior of the shell is cream to tan in color, with darker and lighter banding; the interior is white.
 The Giant Forreria Shells reach a maximum of 10.4 cm (7.4 inches) in length and 5.8 cm (2.3 inches) in height.

-Habitat and Distribution: Giant Forreria Shells are found on shallow mudflats and on soft substrates.
+Habitat and Distribution: Giant Forrerias are found on shallow mudflats and on soft substrates.
 They live in the intertidal zone and to depths up to 35 m (115 feet).
-They are a temperate to subtropical Eastern Pacific species that in Mexican waters have a limited range being found along the west coast of the Baja Peninsula, from the northern border south to Guerrero Negro, Baja California.
-They have not been documented from the Gulf of California, but are very similar in appearance to the Cortez Forreria Shell, Forreria corteziana.
+They are a temperate to subtropical Eastern Pacific species that are found in Mexican waters of the Pacific Ocean being limited to coastal waters of Guerrero Negro, Baja California, and northward along the central and northwest coasts of the Baja Peninsula.
+They are very similar in appearance to the Cortez Forreria Shell, Forreria corteziana, found in the Sea of Cortez.

-Ecology and Behavior: Giant Forreria Shells are predators that feed primarily on bivalves.
+Ecology and Behavior: Giant Forrerias are predators that feed primarily on bivalves.
 They are gonochoric and reproduce sexually, with internal fertilization.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective they have not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.

 Synonym: Murex belcheri.